TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 | 404              | 200101      | Credit record not found |
 | 200              | 0           | -                       |

-Successful response should contain a list consisting of info of credit records, and records should be sort by post time(newest to oldest).
+Successful response should contain a list consisting of info of credit records, and records should be sort by record time(newest to oldest).

 Every work record should contain following fields:

-- `good_description`: good description, string.
+- `item_description`: item description, string.
-- `quantity`: quantity of good, integer.
 - `credit`: credit number relate to this record, integer.
 If user gain credits in this record, it should be a positive number, otherwise negative.
 - `record_time`: record time, UNIX timestamp format(second unit).